Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

-If you need a through the wall air conditioner that can handle a very large space, up to 1,000 sq. ft., then look no further than this 19,000 BTU unit.
+If you need a through the wall air conditioner that can handle a very large space, up to 1,000 square feet, then look no further than this 19,000 BTU unit.

 This model is the best in its class, and even though it has a lot of power, it’s built to be ultra quiet.

-One of the nicest features is the automatic air sweeping louvers (vents) that oscillate cold air from left and right during cooling.
+One of the nicest features of this wall mounted air conditioning unit is the automatic air sweeping louvers (vents) that oscillate cold air from left and right during cooling.

 This means you won’t get isolated cooling spots directly in front of the unit.